IcyTv/Acorn/README.md

 If it doesn't find any pre-installed version of the dependency, it will download them and add them to the buildchain automatically.
 To see what it downloaded, you can look at the `subprojects` folder.

+### Common Issues

+If you are getting the error
+> You must installWindows 10 SDK version 10.0.19041.0 including the "Debugging Tools for Windows" feature while building v8, look [here](https://stackoverflow.com/questions/66710286/you-must-installwindows-10-sdk-version-10-0-19041-0-including-the-debugging-too)

 ## TODO's

 This project is far from complete, and this is the place where I will keep track of some ideas I have for what to do.
 This is by no means a complete list, if you